What Is Salsa?

 History Of Salsa

 Salsa was put together by innumerable foreigners from many areas of Europe who migrated to Latin America and African slaves who were taken to Central America forcefully in the slave trade era.

 Cubans and Puerto Ricans were hotspots of Latin dance music with dance genres like flamenco, salsa, and more.
-With this hotspot, these countries were able to innovate and spread Salsa.
-This was before Salsa spread all the way through the Americas.
+With this hotspot, these countries were able to innovate and spread salsa.
+That was before salsa spread through the Americas.

 Salsa dancing began as a dance to complement the popular salsa music of the 1960s.
-Many of the moves of salsa dancing come from older types of Latin dance including mambo, cha cha cha, and pachanga, as well as other popular dances at the time like swing dance.
+Many of the moves of salsa dancing come from older types of Latin dance like mambo, cha cha cha, and pachanga, as well as other popular dances at the time like swing dance.